 Meanwhile, what about the direction of spin?
 Do shovelers exhibit handedness, or, I suppose, footedness?
 If so, are social interactions mediated by footedness?
 Is the coupling cooperative, as I’ve been assuming, or could it be parasitic?
 And, in any event, is there some role for the Coriolis Effect in all of this?

 I hope someone—maybe even someone reading this blog—figures it out.

-Acknowledgments I thank ur-naturalist Steve Jones for putting me onto whole phenomenon of shoveler kinematics.
-Steve framed the question a bit differently from how I have, but the basic idea arose from a fascinating email he sent me awhile back.
+Acknowledgments I thank ur-naturalist Steve Jones for putting me onto the whole phenomenon of shoveler kinematics.
+Steve framed the question a bit differently from how I have, but the basic idea arose from a fascinating email he sent me a while back.
 I am also grateful to ornithologists Margaret Rubega and Chris Elphick for patiently explaining bird-generated upwelling to me.
 I probably still got some of it wrong, but that’s not their fault!